PAREEKCHITRANSHU/api-table/README.md

 ## Project Overview

-The Transactions Dashboard is a comprehensive application that allows users to manage and analyze product transaction data.
+The API Table is a comprehensive application that allows users to manage and analyze product transaction data.
 It fetches data from a third-party API, stores it in a MongoDB database, and provides various APIs for data retrieval and analysis.
 The frontend interface is built with React.js, offering features such as searching, pagination, and data visualization through charts.

 ## Features